 To load a model, use

-import spacy nlp = spacy.load("en_core_web_sm") doc = nlp(u'This is a sentence.')
+import spacy nlp = spacy.load("en_core_web_sm") doc = nlp(u"This is a sentence.")

-import spacy import en_core_web_md nlp = en_core_web_md.load() doc = nlp(u'This is a sentence.')
+import spacy import en_core_web_sm nlp = en_core_web_sm.load() doc = nlp(u"This is a sentence.")

 📖 For more info and examples, check out the models documentation.

 The other way to install spaCy is to clone its GitHub repository and build it from source.
 That is the common way if you want to make changes to the code base.
-You'll need to make sure that you have a development enviroment consisting of a Python distribution including header files, a compiler, pip, virtualenv and git installed.
+You'll need to make sure that you have a development environment consisting of a Python distribution including header files, a compiler, pip, virtualenv and git installed.
 The compiler part is the trickiest.
 How to do that depends on your system.
 See notes on Ubuntu, OS X and Windows for details.

-# make sure you are using recent pip/virtualenv versions python -m pip install -U pip virtualenv git clone https://github.com/explosion/spaCy cd spaCy virtualenv .env source .env/bin/activate pip install -r requirements.txt pip install -e .
+# make sure you are using the latest pip python -m pip install -U pip git clone https://github.com/explosion/spaCy cd spaCy python -m venv .env source .env/bin/activate export PYTHONPATH=`pwd` pip install -r requirements.txt python setup.py build_ext --inplace

 Install system-level dependencies via

 sudo apt-get install build-essential python-dev git

 Install a recent version of XCode, including the so-called "Command Line Tools". macOS and OS X ship with Python and git preinstalled.